top of page

 In short, a property represents a website or app you’re tracking.
 An account is a way of organizing one or more properties.

 So for example, you could have an account containing a property for your business website and a property for your personal website.
-Or, because Universal Analytics and GA4 are two different property types, you could have an account containing a Universal Analytics property and a GA4 property for the same website.
+Or, because GA4 can be used on apps as well as websites, you might have a property for the iOS version of your app and another for the Android version.

-Universal Analytics also has a third level, “views,” so each property could have one or more views.
+Universal Analytics also had a third level, “views,” so each property could have one or more views with different filters applied.
 However, this concept doesn’t exist in GA4, so at the simplest level, to use GA4, you’ll need an account with a GA4 property in it.
 That’s what we’ll create now.

 To start viewing information about how your users interact with your site, you'll first need to feed site data to Google Analytics via a data stream.
 Here’s how Google defines a data stream: